 The last reason, but certainly not the least, was the opportunity to build up a business practice area focused on APIs.
 Skylight is run like a true partnership, and in that kind of model, people are supported and empowered to develop autonomous businesses in marketspaces that will move government forward in impactful ways.
 In other words, you can be a civic tech entrepreneur without having to start your own firm from scratch, yet still reap similar rewards.
 That appealed to me.

 Chris Cairns: What have you worked on so far?

-Kin Lane: Thus far, I've been supporting clients at the Centers for Medicare & Medicaid Services with improving the way that they govern and deliver APIs.
-More specifically, helping to establish a strategy for defining and delivering microservices, with an API governance program in place to help ensure all services are delivered and managed in a consistent and scalable way.
-We will be scaling the approach so that it can be applied across multiple projects, as more projects take up a microservices as a way of delivering government services.
+Kin Lane: Thus far, I’ve been supporting clients at the Centers for Medicare & Medicaid Services with improving the way that they govern and deliver APIs.
+More specifically, I’ve been helping to establish a strategy for defining and delivering microservices with an API governance program in place to help ensure all services are delivered and managed in a consistent and scalable way.
+We’ll be scaling the approach so that it can be applied across multiple projects, especially as more projects take up microservices as a way of delivering government services.

 Chris Cairns: What was most surprising to you about joining Skylight?

 Kin Lane: Just how serious the Skylight team is about disrupting the traditional government consulting model.
 Whether it’s pushing the microconsulting model to combat overengineered contracts or open-sourcing their intellectual assets (such as methodologies) for public knowledge gain (Skylight is completely open by default), Skylight is driven to redefine what it means to be a modern government consultancy.
 I’m also pleasantly surprised by the extent to which everyone has rallied to support me in building out an API practice.
 They take the time to invest in my success.

 Chris Cairns: What would you tell your colleagues from a previous job who were contemplating coming to Skylight?